punescala/punescala.github.io/_posts/2014-05-15-principles-of-programming-in-scala.markdown

 The course dates are **20th-23rd June 2014 (Fri-Mon)**.
 Yes, you will have to put in 2 working days and the entire weekend to complete the course.
 The session timings will be *9am-5pm*.
 Breakfast, lunch and beverages will be provided by ThoughtWorks.

 ##### **Where is it?**
-The location of training is our [Pune office](http://goo.gl/fHdYVv):
+The location of training is our [Pune office](http://goo.gl/fHdYVv) now with updated link:

 >ThoughtWorks Technologies (India) Pvt Ltd. 6th Floor,<br/>
 >Binarius Building, Deepak Complex<br/>